apache/mesos/docs/authorization.md

 # Authorization

-Mesos 0.20.0 adds support for framework authorization.
-Authorization allows
+Authorization currently allows

  1. Frameworks to (re-)register with authorized _roles_.
  2. Frameworks to launch tasks/executors as authorized _users_.
  3. Authorized _principals_ to shutdown frameworks through the "/teardown" HTTP endpoint.
+ 4. Authorized _principals_ to set quotas through the "/quota" HTTP endpoint.

 ## ACLs

 Authorization is implemented via Access Control Lists (ACLs).
-For each of the 3 cases described above, ACLs can be used to restrict access.
+For each of the above cases, ACLs can be used to restrict access.
 Operators can setup ACLs in JSON format.
 See [mesos.proto](https://github.com/apache/mesos/blob/master/include/mesos/mesos.proto) for details.

 Each ACL specifies a set of `Subjects` that can perform an `Action` on a set of `Objects`.